 “It just feels really dire.
 It’s scary,” resident Lupe Sandoval told CNN affiliate KUSA TV.
 “You feel bad for everybody.”

 The National Weather Service rates the fire risk in six Western states on Monday as critical.
 Red flag warnings are posted across 10 states, noting high winds, low humidity and warm temperatures.

 The blaze has moved through forests and neighborhoods, forcing thousands of evacuations and leaving a trail of destruction.
-It has claimed one life, a 62-year-old woman found dead in her burned home last week.
+It has claimed the life of a 62-year-old woman found dead in her burned home last week.

-"It will be some time before this fire is out, but our challenge now is to make sure we do everything to contain the damage," said Agriculture Secretary Tom Vilsack, who oversees the Forest Service and toured the Colorado firefighting areas.
+“It will be some time before this fire is out, but our challenge now is to make sure we do everything to contain the damage,” said Agriculture Secretary Tom Vilsack, who oversees the Forest Service.

-Colorado Gov. John Hickenlooper said a tree struck by lightning sparked the mammoth blaze.
+Colorado Gov. John Hickenlooper said a tree struck by lightning about a week ago sparked the mammoth blaze in his state.

 Elsewhere in Colorado, firefighters are battling a fire near Pagosa Springs that broke out last month.
 That blaze, also blamed on lightning, had grown to more than 13,000 acres by Monday night and was 30% contained.

 And a new fire broke out Sunday and quickly spread to 200 acres near Pueblo, forcing some evacuations of residents.